Redditch: History

-The first recorded mention of Redditch (Red-Ditch, thought to be a reference to the red clay of the nearby River Arrow) is in 1348, the year of the outbreak of the Black Death.
+The first recorded mention of Redditch (La Rededich, thought to be a reference to the red clay of the nearby River Arrow) is in 1348, the year of the outbreak of the Black Death.
 During the Middle Ages, it became a centre of needle-making and later prominent industries were fish-hooks, fishing tackle, motorcycles and springs, the last of which was notably undertaken by Herbert Terry and Sons.
-Redditch was designated a new town on 10 April 1964, and the population increased dramatically from 32,000 to around 77,000.
-Housing developments such as Church Hill, Matchborough, Winyates, Lodge Park, and Woodrow were created to accommodate a large overspill from the industrially expanding Birmingham.
+Redditch was designated a new town on 10 April 1964, and the population increased dramatically from 32,000 in 1964 to over 70,000 by 1984.
+Housing developments such as Church Hill, Matchborough, Winyates, Greenlands, and Woodrow were created to accommodate a large overspill from the industrially expanding Birmingham.
 Redditch was built as a "flagship" town using new methods and new town planning: all the main roads (mostly new dual carriageways as well as a ring road for the town centre) were banked to reduce noise to the new housing estates, and the whole of Redditch was landscaped.
+Historically, much of present-day Redditch was located within Warwickshire, but it is now in its entirety administered as a part of Worcestershire.

 By the 21st century, needle-making and other traditional industries had been replaced by modern light industry and services, with Redditch also functioning as a dormitory town for Birmingham.
 The automotive retailer Halfords and engineering company GKN both have their headquarters in Redditch.
 Manufacturer of precious metal contacts, Samuel Taylor Ltd, has manufacturing plants within the town.
 Following the redevelopment of the flagship Kingfisher Shopping Centre in 2002, Redditch is undergoing an economic and cultural renaissance.

 The town is home to several historical sites.
-The National Needle Museum and the ruins of Bordesley Abbey are located in the Abbey Ward district, and the remains of a medieval moated settlement called Moons Moat are within the Church Hill estate.
+The Forge Mill Needle Museum and the ruins of Bordesley Abbey are located in the north of the town, and the remains of a medieval moated settlement called Moons Moat are within the Church Hill estate.

 Governance

-The parliamentary constituency of Redditch is represented by Rachel Maclean of the Conservatives, elected in the 2017 General Election.
+There are two main tiers of local government covering Redditch, at district and county level: Redditch Borough Council and Worcestershire County Council.
+The borough council is based at Redditch Town Hall on Walter Stranz Square, which was purpose-built for the council and opened in 1982.

-Redditch has a Borough Council with councillors elected from the Wards of Redditch, which manages lower-tier local government services.
-Worcestershire County Council manages upper-tier services.
+The borough contains just one civil parish at Feckenham, in the more rural south-western part of the borough.
+The rest of the borough is an unparished area.

-The foundation stone for Redditch Town Hall was laid in 1981.
-It cost £7.5 million to build and it was opened in 1982.
+The parliamentary constituency of Redditch is represented by Chris Bloore of the Labour Party, elected at the 2024 general election.